-- 1. Tutor-led recap of Day 1 with opportunities for questions from overnight reflections. - 2.
-Recap of 'Who', 'What', 'How' and 'Environmental Considerations' model; as part of recap of Day 1 and introducing Day 2. - 3.
+- 1. Tutor led recap of Day 1 with opportunities for questions from overnight reflections. - 2.
 Tutor to provide outline of the day and learning outcomes.

-Session Title: Session Plan Peer Review
+Session Title: Session plan peer review

 Session Number: 12

 Time: 45-minutes

 Venue: Classroom

 Craft: n/a